 Encrypting data is always a point-scoring to prevent any data breach.
 Even with secure firewalls in data centers, there are chances of data getting but without proper decryption technique, and the stolen data is of no use.
 There are possibilities to decrypt the data with immense computing power and brute force algorithm, but the question arises; how long will it take to break an encryption key.

 Annotation and Labeling is a good practice that enriches the data by adding metadata.
 The accurate tagging will lead to proper transformation and processing of data for later stages.
 With vast volumes of data spread across various locations, tagging and indexing data with appropriate metadata use allows data curation to efficiently and effectively.

 Storage Architecture Engine

-Storage Architecture Engine should in place from the very first day.
+Storage Architecture Engine should be in place from the very first day.
 The anticipation of data volume generated over time usually is kept insight to ensure the optimal performance to store and retrieve the managed data.
 With the latest open-source tools like NoSQL, Kinesis, and Kafka; it is not challenging to build a highly scalable distributed data engine.
-With a state of the art in-memory caching Hierarchical Storage, it is made sure that data gets optimized for retrieval at all times.
-As data created once; however, it is retrievable most of the time during its lifetime; the architecture is to be built to utilize both cache and in-memory databases.
+With a state-of-the-art in-memory caching Hierarchical Storage, it is made sure that data gets optimized for retrieval at all times.
+As data is created once; however, it is retrievable most of the time during its lifetime; the architecture is to be built to utilize both cache and in-memory databases.